Our School

 • A specialist Literacy and Numeracy Hub creates a welcoming and supportive environment in which numeracy intervention takes place.

-• Numeracy resource packs are provided for catch up cohort students for use at home with parents/carers.
+• Numeracy resource packs are provided for catch up cohort pupils for use at home with parents/carers.
 The pack contained a multiplication grid, a hundred square, a whiteboard with larger squares (for column algorithms), a small clock with movable hands, a target board to practise times tables and some stationery.
 Teachers model how to use the packs and additional packs for use in the classroom are available.

 • Maths Challenge Wall and regular monthly mathematical challenges promote numeracy skills across the curriculum for all learners.